gregives/gregives.co.uk/contents/projects/hacksheffield.md

 title: HackSheffield
 date: 2019-04-01
 image: /assets/images/dynamic/hacksheffield/committee.jpg
 description: Hackathon society which I have been involved in since starting university.
-See which hackathons I have attended and organised
+See which hackathons I have attended and organised.
 tags:
   - Hackathons
   - Event management